 There are several options you can check out if you enjoy seeing a play while you are in Coronado.
 The is Lamb’s Players Theatre has big theatrical productions and the Coronado Playhouse boasts more of a community atmosphere.
 You can find more info on both of these options on Tripadvisor by clicking here.

 Check out the Vietnam Unit Memorial Monument

 From their website, “[The] Memorial Monument was funded by private contributions and was built by veterans to honor those Navy and Coast Guard sailors who died in Vietnam, in the air, at sea, on inland waters, ashore and in POW camps.”
 What a fantastic place to pay homage to our wonderful Navy men and women.
 You can find more info here.

 Take a Food Tour

 Visit a Spa

 You deserve some pampering while you are relaxing in a town where movie stars once vacationed right?
 Well thank goodness there are several amazing spas in the area.
 Find them all on Tripadvisor here.

-17. Try SUP
+Try SUP (Stand up Paddleboard)

-Paddle-boarding is a fantastic workout plus very zen like at the same time.
+Paddle-boarding is a fantastic workout plus very zen-like at the same time.
 You can take lessons and become a pro in no time (its not very difficult).
 Check out more info at SUP Coronado here.

-I [heart] a good bakery and Tartine is an excellent one.
+I love a good bakery and Tartine is an excellent one.
 The wait staff is super friendly and everything comes out fresh and delicious.
 It’s not the cheapest but it won’t break the bank either.
 I love their quiche with a side salad anytime of day and their desserts will make you drool just by looking at them.
 Check out their website here.